tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 Section 5.1 of {{?RFC4279}} mandates that the PSK identity should be first converted to a character string and then encoded to octets using UTF-8.
 This was done to avoid interoperability problems (especially when the identity is configured by human users).
 On the other hand, {{?RFC7925}} advises  implementations against assuming any structured format for PSK identities and recommends byte-by-byte comparison for any operation.
-When PSK identites are configured manually it is important to be aware that due to encoding issues visually identical strings may, in fact, differ.
+When PSK identities are configured manually it is important to be aware that due to encoding issues visually identical strings may, in fact, differ.

 TLS version 1.3 {{!RFC8446}} follows the same practice of specifying